3liz/lizmap-pgrouting-module/docs/configuration.md

 To use the pgrouting module in **Lizmap Web Client** you must first configure a **QGIS project**:

-We offer you [here](../tests/lizmap/instances/pgrouting) a basic project which contains only the layers required and configured for Lizmap.
+You can download [the PgRouting demo, in the "Modules" section](https://demo.lizmap.com/lizmap/) which contains a basic project with only the layers required and configured for Lizmap.

-If you want **create your project** or use another existing project to use this module:
+If you want to **create your project** or use another existing project to use this module:

 * Add the **edges** and **nodes** layers with these exact names.
+You can rename them in the plugin.
 * The QGIS project must be called `pgrouting.qgs` or contain a QGIS **project variable** called `lizmap_pgrouting_enabled` with the value `yes`